 The Workflow API

-The Workflow API lets you set up server-side workflows that can be scheduled in your app or triggered from an external application
+The Workflow API lets you set up server-side workflows that can be scheduled in your app or triggered from an external application.

-The Workflow API lets you run workflows - specifically API workflows - on a POST or GET request.
+The Workflow API lets you run - specifically API workflows - on a POST or GET request.
 By using such API workflows, you can create things, sign users up, send emails, and leverage plugins to access external services.

 Define the workflows as you would for a normal page, action by action.
 But, API workflows are one type of backend workflow, meaning they run independently of any page of your app and thus some actions (e.g. element-driven ones) are not available.
 API Workflows can return data, but for most incoming requests for data you will You can create API workflows after checking the box 'Enable Workflow API and backend workflows' in the API section in the Settings Tab.
 These workflows are defined in the Backend workflows page found in the Application Menu above the Palette.